Phones squealing like prodded pigs,

 This Land Is Your Land

-because its harder to imagine
+because it’s harder to imagine

 with every passing year